-FCA proposes revised test for sponsor competency and sparks debate on joint sponsor arrangements
+FCA proposes revised test for sponsor competency and sparks market debate on joint sponsor arrangements - .PDF file.

 The Financial Conduct Authority (FCA) continues its work to enhance the effectiveness of the UK listing regime.
 In its new consultation paper, CP 14/2, among other proposals the FCA proposes various changes to the sponsor competency regime and initiates market discussion on joint sponsor arrangements.
 The consultation paper further proposes other amendments to the listing rules and the prospectus rules.
 Responses are requested to be submitted by 30 April 2014.